Updated: May 26

 -The truth is that you do not want everybody's approval.
 Pleasing people brings you farther from inner peace, even though it may feel rewarding to do it.
 Remember that if you feel like something is wrong, there is a reason, and you should spend time finding it rather than drowning it out.

--Accept that you have strengths and weaknesses - it isn't possible for you to achieve at anything you set your mind to.
+-Accept that you have strengths and weaknesses - it isn't possible for you to achieve everything that you want to.
 Coming to this realization will help guide you to your true purpose, rather than being stuck trying to live someone else's life.

 -It may be challenging, but in order to grow most people have to go against the grain of what some people around them want.
 Trust your inner compass and do what you think is best.
 Over time, the people who are supportive of a healthier you will find you, and those who are not supportive of you will fade away.
 Ultimately you will be better off.